. .

 Veidt closes his eyes despondently when he hears Shaw tell Hobson, “In a few hours there won’t be any U-boats in Sand Wick Bay.
 Just a few spots of grease drifting out to the North Sea.”

-There is nearly a half hour more to The Spy in Black.
-But for the purposes of explaining how it is an early example of the femme fatale in film noir, no more of the story needs to be presented.
-For the first 55 minutes of the film, what makes the plot so unusual is that Valerie Hobson is not only a double agent, she is also a double femme fatale.
+There is almost a half hour more to The Spy in Black.
+But for the purposes of explaining how it is an early example of the femme fatale in film noir, enough of the story has been presented.
+For the first 55 minutes, what makes the plot so unusual is that Valerie Hobson comes across not only as a double agent but also as twice a femme fatale.
 Presumably, she has seduced Sebastian Shaw into betraying the Grand Fleet.
-And, although she doesn’t intend to twist Conrad Veidt around her little finger, his infatuation with her makes it that much easier for the British navy to carry out their mission of annihilating the U-boats.
+And, although she doesn’t intend to twist Conrad Veidt around her little finger, his infatuation with her makes it that much easier for the British navy to carry out its mission of annihilating the U-boats, including the one that Veidt captains.

 Like Veidt, we have been played.
 Hobson is neither a German spy nor Shaw’s femme fatale.
-(In fact, Shaw and Hobson are husband and wife in the film.)
+(Near the film’s end, the final secret Veidt learns about her is that she and Shaw are married.)
 How did Hobson pull off the deception?
 The surprise revelation is that June Duprez survived the attempt on her life, and the female German agent who was supposed to replace Duprez was herself replaced by Hobson.
-Also like Vedit, we don’t learn Hobson’s true identity (and her national loyalty) until she makes the mistake of being romantic with Shaw, which her enemy, Veidt, witnesses.
+Also, like Veidt, we don’t learn Hobson’s true identity (and her national loyalty) until she makes the mistake of being romantic with Shaw, which her enemy, Veidt, witnesses.

-Because of what Veidt overhears, he is able to evade arrest and escape from the island.
-Later in the film, the civilian passengers on a ship, including Hobson, are Veidt’s prisoners.
-One of them says, “We’re all in the hands of Providence.”
+Because of what Veidt overhears, he is able to evade arrest and escape from the island onto a British ferry that Hobson has already boarded.
+Veidt frees German sailors held as prisoners on the ship and then takes captive Hobson, civilian passengers and the ship’s crew.
+One of the passengers says, “We’re all in the hands of Providence.”
 Hobson speaks up.
 “You’re in the hands of a man who cares nothing for his life or yours.
 And it’s all my fault — because I forgot we were at war.
 Forgot that war means that it kills every fine, decent human feeling.”

 Hobson might also reproach herself because of something else she forgot.
 It was her fault to have ceased, even for only a couple of minutes, to be the femme fatale that she had played so skillfully and successfully.
-The Spy in Black makes it clear what victory requires in the world of espionage.
-The false mask can never risk being removed; a spy can never show decent human feeling.
-This warning would not only apply to Hobson, but as well to Veidt.
+The Spy in Black makes it clear what is required in the world of espionage.
+The false mask can never risk being removed; a spy can never show “decent human feeling.”